gianisegatto/products/README.md

 - Click on the import button
 - Select the file
 ```
-PROJECT-FOLDER/postman/SainsburysProductsColletion.json
+PROJECT-FOLDER/postman/ProductsColletion.json
 ```
-- Go to the Sainsbury's Products colletion
+- Go to the Products colletion
 - Click on the > button
 - Click on the Run button
 - After collection runner window open click on Start Run button